filamentgroup/SocialCount/README.md

  * Intelligent client-side caching so that two or more widgets with the same share URL only make one AJAX request.
  * Requires jQuery 1.6+

+_Note that while this project is named *SocialCount*, the server side code to fetch the share counts was removed.
+Both Twitter and Facebook have or will remove their public share count APIs.
+This functionality is going bye bye._

 ## [SocialCount Demo][demourl]

 [demourl]: http://master.origin.socialcount.fgtest.com/examples/